-Alexander is the only current Bengals assistant whose tenure with the team predates Marvin Lewis.
+The Bengals ranked sixth in the NFL in 2014 in rushing yards per game (134.2).
 On Oct.
 22, 2000, Alexander’s line shared the glory of a 278-yard rushing game by Corey Dillon vs. Denver.
-It was an NFL record at the time, and it still stands fourth in league annals entering the 2014 season.
-The Bengals’ 407 total rushing yards in that game ranks as the fifth-highest single-game total in NFL history, and as the most rushing yards in 62 years.
+It was an NFL record at the time, and it still stands fourth in league annals entering the 2016 season.
+The Bengals’ 407 total rushing yards in that game ranks as the fifth-highest single-game total in NFL history, and as the most rushing yards in 65 years.
 The last team to top it was the N.Y.
 Giants, who gained 423 against Baltimore in 1950.

 Alexander began his NFL coaching career in 1992 as tight ends coach of the N.Y.
 Jets, under head coach Bruce Coslet.
 In the college ranks, he coached under Joe Paterno at Penn State and Bo Schembechler at Michigan.
 Alexander’s birthdate is Feb.
 12, 1960.
 He’s a native of Rochester, N.Y., where he attended Cardinal Mooney High School.
 He played football and was an Academic All-American at Cortland State (N.Y.), and he holds a master’s degree in exercise physiology from Penn State.
 In 2012, he was inducted into the Cortland State Athletic Hall of Fame.
 Off the field, he is actively involved with the Boy Scouts and high school linemen camps.
 Alexander is also a pianist, and in 2011 he authored a well-received book — “Perform” — linking the mentality and training techniques of top athletes and musicians.
 Paul and his wife, Kathy, have three daughters — Mary Beth, Carolyn and Emily.
 Playing and

 coaching history: 1979-81—Played offensive tackle, Cortland State.
 1983-84—Graduate assistant, Penn State.
 1985-86— Graduate assistant, Michigan.
 1987-91—Assistant coach (AC), Central Michigan.
 1992-93—AC, N.Y.
 Jets.
 1994-2002—AC, Cincinnati Bengals.
 2003-present— Assistant head coach/offensive line coach, Bengals.